Dev-hwang/geofence_service/README.md

 1. Create a `GeofenceService` instance and set options. `GeofenceService.instance.setup()` provides the following options:
 * `interval`: The time interval in milliseconds to check the geofence status.
 The default is `5000`.
 * `accuracy`: Geo-fencing error range in meters.
 The default is `100`.
+* `loiteringDelayMs`: Sets the delay between `GeofenceStatus.ENTER` and `GeofenceStatus.DWELL` in milliseconds.
+The default is `300000`.
+* `statusChangeDelayMs`: Sets the status change delay in milliseconds. `GeofenceStatus.ENTER` and `GeofenceStatus.EXIT` events may be called frequently when the location is near the boundary of the geofence.
+Use this option to minimize event calls at this time.
+If the option value is too large, realtime geo-fencing is not possible, so use it carefully.
+The default is `10000`.
 * `useActivityRecognition`: Whether to use the activity recognition API.
 The default is `true`.
 * `allowMockLocations`: Whether to allow mock locations.
 The default is `false`.
 * `geofenceRadiusSortType`: Sets the sort type of the geofence radius.
 The default is `GeofenceRadiusSortType.DESC`.